 Playing St Andrews

 There are a variety of ways to play St Andrews Old Course in Scotland but the key to this process is early booking.
-The ballot can work very well and this is essentially a lottery system that is drawn on a daily basis.
+The 48-hour ballot can work very well and this is a lottery system that is drawn on a daily basis.
 We can manage this process for you and the chance of success over a number of days in St Andrews are good.
 This is the most cost-effective way to schedule the Old Course and is a particularly good option for smaller groups of up to four golfers.
-There are a variety of other ways (ranging in price) to secure a guaranteed Old Course time in advance and Dunbar Golf Tours is proud to be an authorised provider on behalf of St Andrews Links Trust.
-If you are aiming to play St Andrews in 2016, you should be discussing this as early as possible the year prior to play.
+There are a variety of ways (ranging in price) to secure a guaranteed Old Course time in advance and Dunbar Golf Tours is proud to be an authorised provider on behalf of St Andrews Links Trust.
+If you are aiming to play St Andrews as part of your trip, we should be discussing this as early as possible the year prior to play.

 You will not be required to produce handicap verification at most courses but if playing either Muirfield or St Andrews Old Course in Scotland, you will be asked for handicap verification so you should come prepared.
 This should state your full name, official handicap and home golf club.

-In general, it’s best to plan as far in advance as possible.
-It also depends on the golf courses you intend to play but certainly if you are planning to play the likes of St Andrews, Muirfield or Royal Troon in Scotland; or the likes of Royal County Down and Royal Portrush in Ireland, then you should plan at least 12 months in advance (more if possible).
+In general, it’s best to plan as far ahead as possible.
+It also depends on the golf courses you intend to play but certainly if you are planning to play the likes of St Andrews, Muirfield or Royal Troon in Scotland; or the likes of Royal County Down and Royal Portrush in Ireland, then you should plan up to 18 months in advance (more if possible).
 Availability can also be tight at other key courses for a variety of reasons so for larger groups in particular (both for golf courses and hotels), it’s also important to book well in advance.
 Later booking can also be effective but the later you leave it, the more likely there may be an issue with availability.

 Soft spikes are required for most golf courses but are rarely allowed in the clubhouse so you will need to bring a change of shoes to the golf course each day.
 Golfing attire should include a collared golf shirt and if wearing shorts, they should be of the tailored variety.
 You will not generally require a jacket and tie but they would be required for lunch at Muirfield and would also not be out of place at some fine dining restaurants.